-The Order of the Daughters of the King (DOK) here at St. James' Episcopal Church began a new ministry in May 2017, Art for the Soul.
-Each month different artists have their pieces displayed in Fowler Hall, including paintings, photography, and other forms of art, such as pottery, jewelry and mosaics.
+The Order of the Daughters of the King (DOK) at St. James' Episcopal Church began a new ministry in May 2017, Art for the Soul.
+Each month different artists have their work displayed in Fowler Hall, including paintings, photography, and other forms of art, such as pottery, jewelry and mosaics.
 This program allows the artist to showcase and sell art to the members of St. James’ as well as others who attend various programs throughout the month.
-DOK will use its proceeds from Art for the Soul to support outreach ministries.
+The proceeds from Art for the Soul go to support outreach ministries.
 Please come visit our display in Fowler Hall.
-Purchases can be made by contacting DOK at email@example.com or by calling Cathy Richardson at 601-572-5096 about making a purchase
+Purchases can be made by contacting Cathy Richardson at 601-572-5096 about making a purchase